-TH20-6 VW (x2) - the upper VW tip is approximately 8.5 mbgs and the recorded groundwater depth is approximately 8 mbgs, and the lower VW tips is approximately 20 mbgs and the recorded groundwater depth is approximately 17 mbgs.
+TH20-6 VW (x2) - the upper VW tip is installed approximately 8.5 mbgs was found to be dry since January 2024, and the lower VW tips is installed approximately 20 mbgs and the recorded groundwater depth is approximately 19 mbgs.
+Groundwater depths have been relatively consistent since installation with variance below 2.0 m.